cavo789/marknotes/readme.md

 Even if I'd be really sad to see you leave, you'll certainly not have any problem to do it.
 Just move your .md files and that's all.

 And remember : notes are yours !
-Unlike Evernote, Google, Microsoft of others companies, notes will be saved on your website only (can be local).
+Unlike Evernote®, Google®, Microsoft® of others companies, notes will be saved on your website only (can be local).
 If you don't want to put them on the internet, they won't be on internet at all.

 ### 1.3 Background

-During years, I've used Evernotes™ to manage my notes (can be documentation, user guide, ebooks, billing, ... i.e. everything I need to keep in one central place and being able to retrieve them easily).
+During years, I've used Evernotes® to manage my notes (can be documentation, user guide, ebooks, billing, ... i.e. everything I need to keep in one central place and being able to retrieve them easily).

 In 2016, Evernote has introduced more restriction with the Free version and by the end of the year, has stated that somes employees will have access to **our** notes for administration tasks.